jessewoo/FirstAngularJSApp/README.md

-# FirstAngularJSApp
+# Learning AngularJS

-Learning Angular JS with a Tutorial
+This project uses AngularJS and angular-seed project code.